GOSCPS/doing/README.md

-# The docs base vuepress
+# The docs base GoLaTeX
 # See ./docs